wp-plugins/woocommerce-superfaktura/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==
+Coming soon.

 == Frequently Asked Questions ==

+= Invoice is NOT created automatically =

+Check the settings in WooCommerce -> Settings -> SuperFaktura.

+= Invoice is marked as paid =

+Status of the payment is related to Order status.

 == Changelog ==